GCruzJoa/GCruzJoa/README.md

 - 👋 Hi, I’m @GCruzJoa
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning A lot of things, including Xamarin Forms.
+- 🌱 I’m currently learning: A lot of things, including Xamarin Forms.
-- 📫 How to reach me through LinkedIn as GCruzJoa.
+- 📫 How to reach me: Through LinkedIn as GCruzJoa.

 <!---
 GCruzJoa/GCruzJoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.